 Here at the business missions, we are unable to emphasize the importance of business planning.
 A solid and realistic business plan is the basic foundation of any successful business.
 The plan outline achievable goals for the business, how the business meets those goals, and possible problems and solutions.
 The plan figures out the costs and inputs needed for the business, and it outlines strategies and timelines which should be implemented and met.

 Once the plan is complete, you must follow it.
 If you start doubling your spending or changing your strategies, you are asking for failure.
 Unless the business plan is overwhelmingly inaccurate, stick with it.
 If it is inaccurate, it is best to find out what is wrong with it, fix it, and follow a new plan rather than change how you do business based on quick observations.
 The more mistakes you make, the more expensive your business will become and the greater the chance of failure.

 Number 3 – Consistency and Strategies

 Once the business plan is done, all other strategies need to be in place such as marketing strategy, brand strategy, social media strategies, etc.

 Furthermore, you need to execute all that is in the strategies now!
-Don’t become complacent.
+Never become complacent.
 Monitor the market and know when you may need to alter your business plan.
 Being on top of key trends allows the business to adjust its strategy, so the business is able to continue to become successful.

-Though the rate of business failure within three years is 98%, it doesn’t mean that your business has to fail.
+Though the rate of business failure within three years is 98%, it doesn’t mean your business has to fail.
 Through good planning from the onset, and flexibility, many of the pitfalls of a new business may be completely avoided, and your business may flourish into a long-term successful and profitable business.